 Forest and land fires that happen in various countries also happen in Indonesia.
-Based on data from the Forestry and Environment Ministry of the Republic of Indonesia (2016), forest and land fires happen in a majority of provinces throughout Indonesia (see table below).
+Based on data from the Forestry and Environment Ministry of the Republic of Indonesia (2016), forest and land fires happen in a majority of provinces throughout Indonesia (Table).

 In several provinces with high concentrations of oil palm plantations such as Central Kalimantan, South Sumatra, East Kalimantan and Riau, forest and land fires have taken place in relatively large areas.
 However, forest and land fires covering relatively large areas also take place in provinces having no oil palm plantations, such as Lampung, North Sulawesi, Gorontalo, Maluku, East Java, Central Java and West Java.
 Meanwhile, oil palm plantation-expansion provinces such as North Kalimantan and Bengkulu record relatively fewer forest fires compared with fires in Central Java and East Nusa Tenggara provinces, where there is no oil palm development.